holacracyone/Holacracy-Constitution/Appendix-A.md

 **Domains:**

-- Role assignments within the Circle
+- Role assignments for the Circle's Roles

 **Accountabilities:**